-THE chief affair which was transacted next session, was the intended union of the November 18, two kingdoms.
+THE chief affair, which was transacted next session, was the projected union November 18. of the two kingdoms.
 Nothing could exceed the King's passion and zeal for this noble enterprize, but the parliament's prejudice and reluctance against it.
+There fame

-There remain two excellent speeches in favour of the union, which deserve to be compared together; that of the King, and that of Sir Francis Bacon.
-Those, who affect in every thing fuch an extreme contempt for James, will be furprifed to find, that his difcourse, both for good reasoning and eloquent composition, approaches very near that of a man, who was undoubtedly, at that time, one of the greatest geniuses of Europe.
+There remain two excellent speeches in favor of the union, that of the King, and that of Sir Francis Bacon.
+Those, who affect in every thing such an extreme contempt for James, will be surprised to find, that his discourse, both for good reasoning and eloquent composition, approaches very near that of a man, who was undoubtedly, at that time, one of the greatest geniuses of Europe.
 A few trivial indifcretions and indecorums may be faid to characterize the harangue of the monarch, and mark it for his own.
-And in general, fo open and avowed a declaration in favour of a measure, where he had taken no care, by any precaution or intrigue, to ensure success, may fafely be pronounced a very great indifcretion.
+And in general, for open and avowed a declaration in favor of a measure, where he had taken no care, by any precaution or intrigue, to ensure success, may fafely be pronounced a very great indifferction.
 But the art of managing parliaments, by private interest or cabal, being found hitherto of little use or necessity, was not, as yet, become a part of English politics.
-In the common course of affairs, government could be conducted without their affiftance; and when their concurrence became requisite to the measures of the crown, it was, generally speaking, except in times of great faction and discontent, obtained without much difficulty.
+In the common course of affairs, government could be conducted without their affiftance; and when their concurrence became requifite to the measures of the crown, it was, generally speaking, except in times of great faction and discontent, obtained without much difficulty.

 The King's influence feems to have rendered the Scotch parliament very cordial in all the steps, which they took towards the union.
 Tho' the advantages, which Scotland might hope from that measure, were more considerable; yet were the objections too, with regard to that kingdom, more striking and obvious.
-The benefit, which must have resulted to England, both by accession of strength and security, was not despicable; and as the English were, by far, the greater nation, and possessed the feat of government, the objections, either from honour or jealously, could not reasonably have any place among them.
-The English parliament indeed seem to have been swayed merely by the vulgar motive of national antipathy.
-And they persisted so obstinately in their prejudices, that all the efforts for a thorow union and incorporation, ended only in the abolition of the hostile laws, formerly enacted between the kingdoms.
+The benefit, which must have resulted to England, both by accession of strength and security, was not despicable; and as the English were, by far, the greater nation, and possessed the seat of government, the objections, either from honor or jealously, could not reasonably have any place among them.
+The parliament indeed seem to have been swayed merely by the vulgar motive of national antipathy.
+And they persisted so obstinately in their prejudices, that all the efforts for a thorow union and incorporation, ended only in the abolition of the hostile laws, formerly enacted betwixt the kingdoms.